geoschem/integrated_methane_inversion/docs/source/advanced/inversion-ensemble.rst

     Make sure to archive the final results of the original inversion (``inversion_result.nc`` and ``gridded_posterior.nc``) before running the sensitivity inversion.
 Those files will be overwritten.

-If you want to run a sensitivity inversion with updated prior emission inventories, the pre-computed Jacobian will have to be scaled according to the differences between the original and updated inventories.
+If you want to run a sensitivity inversion with updated prior emission inventories, the pre-computed Jacobian needs to be scaled according to the differences between the original and updated inventories.
+Instructions for this to come.

-TODO